pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 >
 > In the regional cluster, the nodes are created in 3 zones.
 Therefore, after scaling out, the number of nodes is `2 * 3 = 6`.

+### Scale out TiDB components

 After that, execute `kubectl edit tc basic -n tidb-cluster` and modify each component's `replicas` to the desired number of replicas.
 The scaling-out process is then completed.

 For more information on managing node pools, refer to [GKE Node pools](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools).

 ## Deploy TiFlash and TiCDC

+[TiFlash](https://docs.pingcap.com/tidb/stable/tiflash-overview) is the columnar storage extension of TiKV.

+[TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview) is a tool for replicating the incremental data of TiDB by pulling TiKV change logs.

+The two components are *not required* in the deployment.
+This section shows a quick start example.

 ### Create new node pools